METALS-Copper steadies; growth worries cap gains

 SINGAPORE, March 29 Copper steadied on Thursday,

-clawing back from a loss of more than two percent in the prior
+clawing back from a more than two percent loss in the prior

 session, but U.S. data indicating a weak start to the year may